IBM/ibm-cloud-sdk-common/README.md

 At each of the above steps, if one or more configuration properties are found for the specified service, those properties are then returned to the SDK and any subsequent steps are bypassed.

+#### Service URLs

+The URLs used to constuct service clients either programmatically or via external configuration are not validated.
+Take care that your URL is valid, ensuring at least the presence of a valid protocol and host.

+Note that a [user information](https://tools.ietf.org/html/rfc3986#section-3.2.1) component should not be present as it may interfere with the correct operation of the configured authenticators, for example by forcing the SDK's underlying HTTP client to add an additional authentication scheme.

 ### Authentication
 IBM Cloud Services use token-based Identity and Access Management (IAM) authentication.